laanp/Icarus_Mods_Separated/laanp-NoWeather_Readme.md

 - This mod was designed as standalone, and may not be compatible with other mods.
 - Ensure you are running the latest version of this mod with the latest version of Icarus.
 Hint: the _w77_ in the mod file name means mod is compatible with Week 77 Icarus release.
 The _v1...2 etc in the mod file name refers to mod enhancements or fixes within the same week release.
-- This mod changes storage cabinets & bench inventory slot sizes.
-   If you fill all slots in these benches/storage cabinets on a prospect and return to it without these mods running, you will lose all those items in those additional slots.
 - Feel free to drop me any ideas for mod changes/suggestions.
 - Feel free to re-distribute this mod provided recipients are directed to this Readme for mod credits and are aware of this Disclaimer and Known Bugs
 - Feel free to unpack and reassemble with your modding tools, but if repacking and distributing, remove my "laanp" name from any distribution material,